MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/show-table-ingestion-time-policy-command.md

 ---
 title: .show table ingestion time policy command- Azure Data Explorer
-description: This article describes the .show table ingestion time policy command in Azure Data Explorer. ms.reviewer: yonil ms.topic: reference ms.date: 03/09/2023
+description: Learn how to use the `.show table ingestion time policy` command to display the table's ingestion time policy. ms.reviewer: yonil ms.topic: reference ms.date: 05/23/2023
 ---
 # .show table ingestion time policy

-Display a table's [ingestion time policy](ingestiontimepolicy.md).
+Display the table's [ingestion time policy](ingestiontimepolicy.md).
 Azure Data Explorer can add an optional policy for tables to create a hidden `datetime` column in the table, called `$IngestionTime`.
 Whenever new data is ingested, the time of ingestion is recorded in the hidden column.

 ## Permissions